Logic Proves God?

 Wikipedia says "Causality is an abstraction that indicates how the world progresses".
 It says "Abstraction .. is a conceptual process where general rules and concepts are derived from the usage and classification of specific examples..."

 It used to be called the Law of Causality, I think it still should.
-I explain below why true 'randomness' is not a scientific concept, and should not be included in science at all.
+True 'randomness' is not a scientific concept, and shouldn't be included in science at all.

 Even before mankind existed, there were things that were NOT other things.
 This is logic.
 To have more than two things in existence is to have Logic - in some form...